:::: MENU ::::

 Discovery lives for the cause regardless of the effects/results.

-The attitude of discovery has no silos.
-There is a removal of walls that separate people.
-Innovation creates hierarchies and power pyramids and is led by bosses that control and measure according to a predetermined end result they will strive to achieve at all costs.
+The attitude of discovery has no silo groups individually working toward some result.
+Discovery breaks down the walls of separation and verifies the need for each other.
+Innovation creates hierarchies and power pyramids that police each other.
+Innovative bosses control and measure according to a predetermined result they strive to achieve at all costs.
 Bosses and leaders are very different.
-(Another blog- another time.)
-Discovery creates circles full of people that honor and trust each other’s strengths.
-This silo-less circle of discovery team, has a leader without a Boss mentality.
-Oh, don’t mistake me, the buck must stop somewhere, but the buck stops with the one who is the true leader.
-A true leader is one who naturally facilitates the purpose and progress of all the others in the circle.
+Discovery creates circles full of people who honor and trust each other’s strengths for survival and discovering the result.
+Discovery teams are silo-less circles with a leader that does not have a Boss mentality.
+Oh, please don’t mistake me, the buck must stop somewhere, but the buck stops with the one who is the true leader.
+A true leader naturally facilitates the purpose and progress of all the others in the circle, even willing to lay down his life for them.

 There is no “Boss” in the circle of discovery.
 Why?
-Because when you are out discovering and the “boss” finds himself in Quick Sand and about to die, his boss mode just dissipated.
-He is now the beggar, and now that he is helpless and about to die…depending on how he treated his “underlings,” he might just be left to die and it all be covered up as a tragic accident!
-I don’t want to be a boss who has everybody kissing my “Assets” out of fear.
-I want to be a leader who discovers with my team while keeping other people’s best interests ahead of my own.
+Because when you are out discovering and the “boss” finds himself in Quick Sand and about to die, his boss mode transforms into humility.
+He might just be left to die depending on how he treated his “underlings,” and it all gets covered up as a tragic accident!
+I don’t want to be a boss with everybody licking my boots out of fear.
+I want to be a leader who discovers with my team while keeping other people’s best interests ahead of mine.
 That’s discovery.
 That’s a level 5 leader.

-The company of discovery is full of observation towers instead of silos.
-It studies and learns (discovery) from its own customer but is full of interaction and actually getting in the life of others outside its own company.
+A company of discovery is full of observation towers instead of silos.
+It studies and learns (discovery) from its customer but is full of interaction with others outside its own company.
 A company of discovery never polls its own, only interacts.
-You can’t poll something that is yet to be discovered and so the company of discovery is full of trial and error.
-It has a culture of discovery and grace.
+You can’t poll something yet to be discovered, so the company of discovery is full of trial and error.
+It has a culture of permissible failures followed by grace.
 How many times did Abe Lincoln fail?
 How many times did Albert Einstein fail?
 With unknowns around every corner, discovery keeps you and the team humble.
 It has a great sense of humor and often laughs at itself.
 It has a mentality of meshing and sharing with others.
-It has a trust in every individual in the company to utilize and expand on their own personal expertise and strengths.
-Team and Trust are a must in Discovery Companies.
-The company of discovery has an attitude of servant-hood and adventure and considers others better than self.
-There is a fine line here.
-Its complex.
-Discovery companies can innovate because they didn’t have arrogance to breed from.
-Innovative companies rarely discover because they started with an attitude of arrogance.
-Please understand.
-I didn’t say one way one is right and one is wrong.
-It is obvious that I have a bias towards the discovery company and actually carry a bit of displeasure towards companies of innovation.
+It trusts every individual in the company to utilize and expand on their expertise and strengths.
+Team and trust are a must in Discovery Companies.
+The company of discovery has an attitude of servanthood and adventure and considers others better than the self.
+Obviously, I have a bias towards the discovery company and carry a bit of displeasure towards companies of innovation.
 That’s my problem, that I will have to deal with.
-My simple question is…which company do you want be a part of?
-Here’s what is awesome about companies of discovery.
+My simple question is, which company do you want to be a part of?
+Here’s what is remarkable about companies of discovery.
 They never end.
 They continue to discover and adapt and evolve into the future.
-The only thing that ends is your ability to work in that company because your age just prevents you from it.
-Companies of innovation sooner or later celebrate among themselves how they achieved their final result…they nailed their ultimate goal!
-Hip Hip Hooray….Hip Hip Hooray.
+Companies of innovation sooner or later celebrate how they achieved their final result; they nailed their ultimate goal!
+Hip-Hip Hooray, Hip-Hip Hooray.
 Then what?
-These are the companies people talk about when they think back at what used to be amazing.
-They usually last one life time.
-Again…not bad, not wrong.
-Just not where I personally want to leave a mark on history.
+These are the companies people talk about when they think back at what used to be.
+They usually last one lifetime, measured by three generations.
+Again, not bad, not wrong; Just not where I want to leave a mark on history.

-So which one of these two is the company you work in or lead?
+So which of these two is the company you work in or lead?

 Innovative?
-Then you have good news…you can develop your spirit of discovery and be remarkable.
-Its time to get your team together and go where no man has gone before.
-Its scary!
+Then you have good news; you can develop your spirit of discovery and be remarkable.
+It’s time to get your team together and go where no man has before.
+It’s scary!
 It creates humility.
-Are you up to it?
+Are you up for it?

 Discovery?
-Then stand guard, for it is very easy to start coasting…which can only happen on a downward slope.
-The instant you think you have arrived, you have now transformed into innovation, but that is okay, because you can make up your mind to go discover some more!
+Then stand guard, for it is easy to start coasting, which can only happen on a downward slope.
+The instant you think you have arrived, you have transformed into innovation, but that is okay because you can decide to discover once again!

 I hope you will discover who you are.